Jakob Poulsen: Youth career and Esbjerg fB

-At the start of the 2004–05 season, Poulsen played in both legs of the UEFA Intertoto Cup First Round against NSÍ Runavík, as Esbjerg fB won 7–1 on aggregate.
+At the start of the 2004–05 season, Poulsen played in both legs of the UEFA Intertoto Cup First round against NSÍ Runavík, as Esbjerg fB won 7–1 on aggregate.
 He later helped the club reach the semi–finals of the tournament, only to lose 6–1 on aggregate against Schalke 04.
-It wasn't until on 28 August 2004 when Poulsen scored his first goal of the season, in a 7–2 win against Herfølge Boldklub.
+On 28 August 2004 Poulsen scored his first goal of the season in a 7–2 win against Herfølge Boldklub.
 His second goal for Esbjerg fB came on 22 September 2004, in a 4–2 loss against OB.
 Since the start of the 2004–05 season, he continued to regain his first team place, playing in the midfield position.
 Poulsen later scored three more goals later in the 2004–05 season.
 Despite suffering injuries throughout the 2004–05 season, Poulsen went on to make forty appearances and scoring five times in all competitions.

 At the start of the 2005–06 season, Poulsen started the season well for Esbjerg fB when he scored his first goal of the season, in a 2–1 loss against FC Midtjylland on 24 July 2005.
 Since the start of the 2005–06 season, Poulsen continued to regain his first team place, playing in the midfield position.
-He then played in both legs of the UEFA Cup Second Round against Tromsø, as the club lost 3–2 on penalties, having played 120 minutes in a 1–1 draw on aggregate.
-It wasn't until on 2 October 2005 when Poulsen scored his second goal of the season, in a 2–2 draw against AGF.
+He then played in both legs of the UEFA Cup Second round against Tromsø, as the club lost 3–2 on penalties, having played 120 minutes in a 1–1 draw on aggregate.
+On 2 October 2005 Poulsen scored his second goal of the season in a 2–2 draw against AGF.
 He scored two more goals for Esbjerg fB, coming against FC København and SønderjyskE.
 In the first half of the season, Poulsen went on to make twenty–two appearances and scoring four times in all competitions.
 By the time he departed from the club, Poulsen played a total 107 games and scored 19 goals in the Superliga, before leaving Esbjerg fB in January 2006.